Cyber-Chic/Cyber-Chic/README.md

 ***

 ### 🛰️ THE STUDIO
 The Moore Signal Archive is an impact-first creative studio that distributes limited-edition books and designs educational projects.
+While unsigned copies are available for purchase worldwide on Amazon, our open archive treats kindness as a priceless currency.
+The ultimate goal of our global book drops and research projects is to foster a love of learning and encourage a deeply connected community—which is why anyone who engages with our work is warmly requested to pay it forward with a quiet act of kindness.

 ***